 And consider this, you are going full steam ahead only weeks (maybe less) after bringing a new life into this world.
 Labor is no picnic and most women aren’t afforded the opportunity to rest, recover and rejuvenate before being flung into full time mom.

 What’s the result of all of this?
-Adrenal Fatigue.
+HPA dysregulation or what is commonly called Adrenal Fatigue.

 Your adrenals love routine.
 They love consistent sleep, regular meals and low stress.
 You know, all those things you had before the birth of your child.